 Independent Page Titles

 Some ecommerce platforms will automatically generate page titles using the same names as the products and product categories in your online store.
+This is obviously not ideal.

 You may have a dress listed under the product name of “Ruby”.
 It would be preferable for the page title to include a description of the product as close as possible to how your prospective customers are searching for it online e.g. “Sleeveless Maxi Dress – Ruby”.